OpenCerts/opencerts-documentation/issuing_certificates.md

 ### Connecting your wallet

-If you are using Metamask, log into your Metamask extension and you will be able to see your current account.
+If you are using Metamask, log into your Metamask extension and you will be able to see your Ethereum account displayed on the site next to the 'Current Account' label.

 If you are using Ledger Nano, select Ledger Nano from the network selector on the top right.
 You will see your account after you have logged into your device and selected 'Ethereum' for the Ledger Nano apps.